Relations among characteristic classes of manifold bundles

 \begin{remark} In the above proof, the full strength of the assumption that $\tH$ is free abelian is unnecessary.
 If the fiber of $\tH$ is any finitely generated abelian group such that $\dim_\QQ(\tH \otimes \QQ) \leq 2g$, then $\Alt{\tH^{\otimes 2g+1}}$ will be a torsion group, and so $\iota^{2g+1}$ will be torsion.
 If $\tH$ is generated by $2g$ elements and has no 2-torsion, $\Alt{\tH^{\otimes 2g+1}}=0$. \end{remark}

-\sectwo{Proof of Theorem~\ref{thm:fund-relations}} We make the following assumptions, which are slightly more general than the assumptions in the statement of Theorem~\ref{thm:fund-relations}.
-Let $d$ be an \emph{odd} natural number, $\pi: E \to B$ be an oriented Serre fibration with fiber $M^{2d}$, where $M$ is a $2d$-dimensional and \emph{$(d-1)$-connected} manifold.
-Its middle cohomology $H^d(M)$ is isomorphic to $\ZZ^{2g}$ for some integer $g$ that we will call the \defterm{genus}.
-(The Universal Coefficient theorem implies that $H^d(M) \cong \Hom(H_d(M), \ZZ)$, which is a free group.
-Poincare duality and the fact that $d$ is odd imply that the rank of this group must be even.)
+\sectwo{Proof of Theorem~\ref{thm:fund-relations}} Let $d$ be an \emph{odd} natural number and $\pi\co E \to B$ be an oriented Serre fibration with fiber $M_g^{2d}$, a $2d$-dimensional highly connected manifold of genus $g$.

-\begin{remark} We do not need to make any assumptions about smoothness of the bundle or of $M$ to prove Theorem~\ref{thm:fund-relations}.
-To apply the theorem to more general bundles, however, one would need to define some sort of ``kappa classes'' as pushforwards of some cohomology classes on the total space.
-The results of Ebert and Randal-Williams from~\cite{ebert_rw-generalized-mmm2013} show that this is possible in rational cohomology for topological bundles with fiber $M$.
-Their results also suggests that some kappa classes can be defined this way for \defterm{block bundles} with structure group $\widetilde {\Diff M}$.
+\begin{remark} The result we prove is more general than the statement of Theorem~\ref{thm:fund-relations}, as we do not need to make any assumptions about smoothness of the bundle or of $M_g$.
+However, to apply the theorem to more general bundles, one would need to define some sort of ``kappa classes'' as pushforwards of some cohomology classes on the total space.
+The results of Ebert and Randal-Williams from~\cite{ebert_rw-generalized-mmm2013} show that this is possible in rational cohomology for topological bundles with fiber $M_g$.
+Their results also suggests that some kappa classes can be defined this way for \defterm{block bundles} with structure group $\widetilde {\Diff M_g}$.
 To apply the full strength of our results, one would need also to define \defterm{intersection classes} (see Definition~\ref{def:taut-ring-marked-points}) in such a way that Lemma~\ref{lem:int-class-properties} holds.

 \end{remark}